Alcaro/Arlib/arlib/sandbox/README.txt

 Obviously, the child can't be allowed access to the entire internet, only a whitelisted set of hostnames (and ports on said hostnames).
 Therefore, the broker must perform both connect() and getaddrinfo() - but they're blocking!
-We can't allow the child to freeze the broker for an arbitrary amount of time, it may contain a limit for how long the child is allowed to execute. connect() can be made nonblocking with a setsockopt, but getaddrinfo() can't.
-I haven't found how to solve this; perhaps the broker should use a thread, perhaps it should create DNS packets manually.
+We can't allow the child to freeze the broker like that, it may contain a limit for how long the child is allowed to execute.

+Solutions: connect() can be made nonblocking with a setsockopt, and getaddrinfo() is the sequence 'open UDP socket, send DNS query, wait for reply, parse reply, return', each of which is (or can be made) nonblocking.
+It requires using a non-libc DNS client, but that's not too terrible.

 We also need a way to ensure the child can't saturate the pipe and disrupt everything else trying to use the network.
 I believe this is best solved by wrapping the connection in a AF_LOCAL socketpair and letting the broker add a rate limit.
 This also stops the child from accessing anything unauthorized via getpeername.
+(Not that getpeername would get past seccomp, but defense in depth.)

+Additionally, there may be complications in reproducing the high-level 'give me a TCP connection to example.com port 80' operation from the child's syscall sequence.
+I don't expect it to be a too big deal, but I haven't analyzed it.

 Future - Sandbox-aware children